By Karen Soukiasian

 It could be the difference between peaceful co-existence and exasperation!

-Keep in mind, all puppies have an over-drive lever, but most do eventually settle down to a more breed specific level of energy as they mature.
+Keep in mind, all puppies have an over-drive lever, but most do eventually settle down to a more breed-specific level of energy as they mature.

 All too often, we get the wrong dog, for the wrong reason.
 Take a look around.

-Next, you have friends who enjoy a somewhat active lifestyle, and are owned by an endearing English Bulldog, whose furrowed face reminds you of Winston Churchill, sans cigar.
+Next, you have friends who enjoy a somewhat active lifestyle and are owned by an endearing English Bulldog, whose furrowed face reminds you of Winston Churchill, sans cigar.
 Churchill’s idea of exercise is waddling from one room to another, only because he’s afraid he may miss out on a tidbit that hit the floor.

 Unlike extremely high-energy dogs, once these dogs have had a little exercise, they are quite content to plop down and relax.
-So, if you’re a couch potato or have a couch potato family, here are a few suggestions for a couch potato dog that may fit perfectly into your kick-back, relaxed lifestyle.
+So, if you’re a couch potato or have a couch potato family, here are a few suggestions for a couch potato dog that may fit perfectly into your kickback, relaxed lifestyle.

-Medium Breeds (up to 55 lbs.): American and English Cocker Spaniel, English Bulldog, Bassethound, and Saluki
+Medium Breeds (up to 55 lbs.): American and English Cocker Spaniel, English Bulldog, Basset hound, and Saluki

-Large Breeds (up to 90 lbs.): Greyhound, Rottweiler, Standard Poodle, Bloodhound, and Doberman Pinscher
+Big Breeds (up to 90 lbs.): Greyhound, Rottweiler, Standard Poodle, Bloodhound, and Doberman Pinscher